Aktia Bank Plc

 Potential credit loss provisions are expected to remain at a moderate level while the liquidity and capital adequacy of Aktia remain stable.

-Previous outlook for 2022: Aktia's comparable operating profit in 2022 is expected to be somewhat higher than in 2021 provided that the market development is favourable and the circumstances in society remain stable.
+Previous outlook for 2022: Aktia's comparable operating profit in 2022 is expected to be approximately at the same level as in 2021.

 In 2021, Aktia's comparable operating profit was EUR 87.4 million.